 - Angina for the first time

-- Angina that is becoming worse, not going away as fast, occurring more often, or happening at rest (called unstable angina,)
+- Angina that is becoming worse, not going away, occurring more often, or happening at rest (called unstable angina)

 - Aortic stenosis

 - Atypical chest pain, when other tests are normal

 - To have surgery on your heart and you are at high risk for coronary artery disease